Asymmetric games on networks: towards an Ising-model representation: Introduction

 Obtaining information about the evolving correlations on a network is of vital importance to understand these results from an analytical standpoint.
 To retrieve the final correlated configurations on a network, one can examine what correlations could be imposed \textit{a priori} on the system as a whole, such that the results have identical final configurations.
-Our contribution to the field is a combined game-theory and statistical physics method to study the equilibria obtained in games on networks, from the point of view of the underlying correlations that the update strategies introduce in the game and of the effects that the choices of the players have in bringing the system to a equilibrium.
-A translation of these correlations to an Ising model then reveals interesting emergent properties of the results, and potentiates the use of statistical physics tools to predict and evaluate the equilibria on networks.
+We contribute to the field, firstly, by showing that simulations using update strategies show a convergence that is explainable with underlying correlations and, secondly, by proposing a combined game-theory and statistical physics method to study the equilibria obtained in games on networks, from the point of view of the underlying correlations introduced by the update rules in the game and of the effects that the choices of the players have in bringing the system to a equilibrium.
+A translation of these correlations to an Ising model both demonstrates how the simulation equilibria are correlated and reveals interesting emergent properties of the results.
 Our approach is thus able to take into account the particularities of the network structure and the information shared therein.